anmud/learntocode/Dimi's classes/013_progressive_enhancement.md

 3. If a browser supports some form of `local storage`, then data can be stored in a `client-side database`.
 Flaky network connections or unexpected power outages won’t get in the way of saving that important document.
 Using `Service Workers`, web developers can provide instructions on what to do when the browser (or the server) is offline.
 These are modern `browser features` that we should be taking full advantage of **…once we’ve made sure that we’re providing a basic experience for everyone**.

 ---
-...We’ve looked at some examples of applying the three-step approach to a few products and services—news, social networking, photo sharing,and word processing.
+We’ve looked at some examples of applying the three-step approach to a few products and services—news, social networking, photo sharing,and word processing.
 You can apply this approach to many more services: making and updating items in a to-do list, managing calendar appointments, looking up directions, making reservations at nearby restaurants.
 Each one can be built with the same process:
 - Identify core functionality.
 - Make that functionality available using the simplest possible technology.
 - Enhance!